 2:00 pm – Afternoon lecture from James Finley in Tiedtke Concert Hall with Eugene Friesen and Owen & Moley

-4:00 pm – Optional group discussion in Rollins Hall, Third Floor; Inter-faith yoga in KW Rollins Hall, Room 320, all are welcome (suggest comfortable clothing)
+4:00 pm – Optional group discussion in KW Rollins Hall, Third Floor; Body Dialogues, mystery of the breath with Janice Stieber Rous in KW Rollins Hall, Room 320, all are welcome (yoga mat optional)

 SUNDAY, FEBRUARY 6, 2022